01 · Executive Signals · Intelligence Pillar

 When Leaders Act vs. When Evidence Arrives.

 The financial impact of a CLW event is always preceded by an operational signal.
-The strategic leader who acts at the signal governs the outcome.
+The governing executive who acts at the signal shapes the outcome.
 The reactive manager who acts at the P&L entry manages the consequence.
 The gap between the signal and the P&L entry is the strategic window.
-In manufacturing, it averages 14 months.
-In heavy industrials, up to 22 months.

-Figure TL-01: The Strategic Decision Window.
-The average gap between a detectable CLW signal and its appearance in the P&L is 14 months in manufacturing (up to 22 months in heavy industrials).
-Strategic Kaizen leadership governs at the signal.
-Reactive management responds at the P&L. The financial difference between the two curves is the KAIZENshiro opportunity — recoverable without capital investment, but only within the strategic window.
+The chart below illustrates the divergence between two leadership architectures — both starting from the same CLW reality.
+One governs at the signal.
+One discovers at the P&L. The financial difference between the two trajectories is the KAIZENshiro opportunity: recoverable without capital investment, but only within the strategic window.

 Five Themes That Define